 2. The Potty Boot Camp: Basic Training for Toddlers by Dr. Suzanne Riffel

 Suzanne also aggressively promotes her book through her website, her email newsletter, and on Twitter and Facebook.
 She has obviously note grown tired of her book and moved on.
 She capitalizes on the book she already has by continuing to promote it.
 Because of this, it continues to sell.

 3. Karen Bishop – the author of seven books

-Over the years, Karen Bishop has created a huge, devoted following through her website and ezine.
-Her books all target the same audience so she can promote all of her books at once, whether through her website, book trailers, or her blog.
-Karen has become so popular that some imposters have popped up online over the years, pretending to be her.
-Like the two authors above, Karen keeps promoting her books and they keep selling.
+Over the years, Karen Bishop created a huge, devoted following through her website and ezine.
+Her books all targeted the same audience so she could promote all of her books at once, whether through her website, book trailers, or her blog.
+Karen became so popular that some imposters popped up online over the years, pretending to be her.
+While Karen is now retired, her books are still selling well today!

 4. Preferred Stock Investing by Doug K. Le Du

 With the volatility of the stock market over the past year years, it seems those who didn’t get out completely were actively searching for advice.
 Enter Doug Le Du, who actively and continually promotes his book through his website, his free monthly newsletter, and his Preferred Stock Notification Service.
 He even offers an exclusive section of his website just for his subscribers.
 It’s always a great idea to make readers feel special!
 Doug never gives up on promoting his book and he continues to appear on the BookLocker.com best seller list.